 Noncontrolling Interest in Symphony Icon, Inc.

-For the years ended December 31, 2007, 2006 and 2005, the losses attributed to the noncontrolling interest holders of Symphony Icon were \$12.4 million, none and none, respectively.
+For the years ended December 31, 2008, 2007 and 2006, the losses attributed to the noncontrolling interest holders of Symphony Icon were \$20.0 million, \$12.4 million and none, respectively.

 Net Loss and Net Loss per Common Share